-Liver cancer proton therapy can improve the overall survival rate for patients, according to a new study.
+Liver cancer proton therapy can improve the overall survival rate for patients, according to clinical research.
 This good news for proton advocates comes on the heels of another study identifying predictors to help reduce liver damage from radiation, which could give doctors better insight when determining a patient’s treatment plan.

 In a news release from the American Society for Radiation Oncology (ASTRO), Laura Dawson, MD, President-elect of ASTRO and a professor of radiation oncology at the Princess Margaret Cancer Center in Toronto, remarked on the promise this shows for patients with hepatocellular carcinoma, an often fatal type of liver cancer.
 “There is hope for patients with liver cancer, with more treatments becoming available in recent years,” said Dawson.
 “These studies show that protons, like photons, may be used to treat patients with HCC with a high rate of tumor control and a reduced risk of adverse effects.”

 One of the largest organs in the body, the liver filters harmful substances from the blood, makes bile to help digest fats and stores sugar for energy.

 In 2019, there were approximately 100,000 people living with liver cancer in the United States.
 While that makes it a relatively less common disease in the U.S., it is still the second leading cause of cancer death around the world.
 According to the National Cancer Institute, the 5-year survival rate from 2012-208 was just 20.8%.1 In comparison, more common cancers like breast (90.6%) and prostate (96.8%) had much higher survival rates in that time span.2,3